About Us

 David Ireland – President

-David is a retired Royal Canadian Naval Officer (Combat Systems Engineer) whose technical background and personal interests now find a fulfilling outlet in his wish to assist museum staff in realizing many of the design, construction, and maintenance projects they wish to progress.
-Born and raised in Victoria, David’s family often vacationed in the Oceanside area, enjoying the local beaches, exploring the surrounding countryside, and camping (free of charge) at a number of locations now long since disappeared.
+Born and raised in Victoria, David’s family often vacationed in the Oceanside area, enjoying the many local beaches, exploring the surrounding countryside and camping at a number of locations, a number of which have long since disappeared.
+David is a retired Royal Canadian Naval Officer (Combat Systems Engineer) whose technical background and personal interests now find a fulfilling outlet in his wish to assist museum staff in realizing many of the design, construction, and maintenance projects they wish to pursue.

 Prior to joining the Navy, David was employed in truck driving, commercial fishing, technical sales, government radio systems installations and maintenance, and even as a baker’s assistant … all pursuits which contributed to a life-long curiosity, a willingness to assist, and a confidence to build or repair almost anything that might be useful to the museum.